Piotr-Grzybowski/ListToDo/README.md

 - prop-types

 ## Sources
 Project done during the trainig programme on <a href="www.kodilla.com">Kodilla.com</a>.
-Starting materials for this prohject were delivered by the training provider.
+Starting materials for this project were delivered by the training provider.

 ## Support